 Adding a new platform typically means adding another silo of information into the mix — not all staff members have access, it’s not possible to search the new system alongside of other pockets of existing information, and adding a new platform brings with it a new set of information security considerations.

 So while many vendors have developed visually appealing, slick interfaces which look fantastic during a demo, adopting a new system for knowledge management rarely solves root knowledge management challenges.
-Instead, we see organizations spending money on a new system, expensive integrations, migrating data, training, and change management — all which end up replicating existing knowledge management challenges in another platform.
+Instead, we see organizations spending money on a new system, expensive integrations, migrating data, training, and change management — all of which end up replicating existing knowledge management challenges in another platform.